Customize Consent Preferences

 Overview

-Merchants are users who want to accept payments by card, SEPA Direct Debit, Internal Direct Debit, or French checks, either directly from a payment link or an invoice.
+Merchants are account holders who want to accept payments by card, SEPA Direct Debit, Internal Direct Debit, or French checks, either directly from a payment link or an invoice.
 This includes contractors, healthcare professionals, artisans, and business owners, among others.

 With a merchant profile and at least one active merchant payment method, you can help your merchants accept payments with Swan.